 For those who wash their hair daily, it might not be practical to use the water every single time.
 The ingredients are relatively inexpensive, and purchasing them in bulk saves money, but there will be more of an upfront cost than using shampoo.

-This recipe will make enough for 2 washes, but you may need less or more micellar water depending on the length of your hair.
+This recipe will make enough for 2 washes, but you may need less or more micellar water depending on the length and thickness of your hair.